-Figure 9: Contributions to the pCO2sw bias in the model from SST, SSS, wind speed and nitrate in the winter, summer, and transitional regimes.
-Contributions are computed as in Fig. 8 (see details in the text).
+Figure 10: Contributions to the pCO2sw bias in the model from SST, SSS, wind speed (WSPD) and nitrate (NIT) in the winter, summer, and transitional regimes.
+Contributions are computed as in Fig. 9 (see details in the text).
 The entire North Atlantic is differentiated into subpolar, subtropical, and tropical regions to better account for regional differences in the model biases and obtain better linear fit for the computation of the weights in Eq.
 6.